 Funeral shroud

-Why a funeral shroud?
+Why use a funeral shroud?

-How is a burial shroud folded?
+How is a funeral shroud folded?

 The Green Funeral